 What is it with Indians and their intrusive obsession about marriage?
 My sister recently paid her girlfriend a visit.
-The girlfriend lives in another city with her parents, in laws - all in the near vicinity.
+The girlfriend lives in another city with her parents and her in-laws too live in close vicinity.
 My sister stayed the weekend but could not wait to get back home.
 She said, “I can’t relate to my friend anymore, she has reached the mental age of 50.”
-Later, in the course of the conversation, I found out that while my sister was looking forward to some fun and chatter, she was surrounded by a gaggle of people who wanted to know why she had not married and why she had become so fat.
-Then they kept giving her food, food and more food.
+Later, in the course of the conversation, I found out that while my sister was looking forward to some fun time with her friend, she found herself amid a bunch of people who wanted to know why she had not married and why she had become so fat.
+Next, they kept giving her food, food and more food.
 You know the hospitality law in India, if you refuse to eat, that is unpardonable!

-Yesterday I was talking to another close friend of mine in India, same age as my sister, and someone going through relationship woes.
+I was talking to a close friend of mine in India, same age as my sister, and someone going through relationship woes.
 After being with this person for more than five years, marriage seemed the inevitable path, so a date was fixed and plans made when the man developed cold feet.
-And this, considering that it had taken a while for my friend’s parents to accept her man as he was already married with kids.
-And just when they had gotten round to accepting everything, they got another shocker.
+And this, considering that it had taken a while for my friend’s parents to accept the man as he was already married and had kids.
+But just when they had gotten round to accepting everything, he gave them a shocker.

-I remember when I got married my neighbours told me I should also arrange something really quick for my sister!!
-Little did they realise I got married because I fell in love with the man and not for the heck of getting married or societal pressure.
-I replied my sister would find someone herself and get married in her own time if she wanted to.
-They could not believe what I said because they thought it was my responsibility to find a man for her.
-Finding a man for a 30-year old?
-I suspect that is next to impossible.
+I remember when I got married, my neighbours told me I should also arrange something really quick for my sister!
+Little did they realise I got married because I fell in love with the man and not due to any societal pressure.
+When I told my neighbours that my sister would also eventually find someone herself and get married in her own time if she wanted to, they clearly thought I was selfish and had so sense of responsibility in life.
+Like finding a husband for a 40-year old is shopping - best deal, best bargain, pick one!